 How to Clean and Sterilize Body Piercing Jewelry

 Wearing body piercing jewelry is safe, attractive, and fun.
-It’s best to clean your pieces regularly so they retain their shine and attractiveness, and so you can avoid any possibility of infection.
+It’s best to clean your pieces regularly, so that they retain their shine and attractiveness, and so you can avoid any possibility of infection.

 Clean Before Using

-You also want to clean body piercing jewelry regularly to avoid bacteria buildup and the possibility of infection.
+You also need to clean body piercing jewelry regularly to avoid bacteria buildup and the possibility of infection.
 Every two or three days is appropriate.

 Cleaners to Avoid

 Do not use alcohol or chemical-based cleaners to clean your body piercing jewelry.
-These cleaners can damage your jewelry, causing pitting, disintegration, discoloration, or all of these.
+These cleaners can damage your jewelry causing pitting, disintegration, discoloration, or all of these.
 The only exceptions are the solutions made for use with ultrasonic cleaners.
-Even some mouthwashes have alcohol, so if you are using mouthwash for cleaning oral pieces (see below), use a saline-based mouthwash.
+Even some mouthwashes have alcohol, therefore, if you are using mouthwash for cleaning oral pieces (see below), use a saline-based mouthwash.

 Before You Start

 Wash your hands thoroughly before cleaning your jewelry.
 Use antibacterial soap and warm water to wash.
-Dry your hands with a clean towel or paper toweling.
+Dry your hands with a paper towel or a clean towel.
 Avoid using a towel that someone has used previously because it may be hiding germs.

 Remove the jewelry piece and choose one of the methods below to clean it.